BlueSmiley/Phorest-techtest-TonyPrasad/README.md

 This is what I used locally for testing and how I expect others to run the program.
 I presume npm run build also works but I have not tested it.

-## Things I plan to do before submission

-I may not be able to do all of these in time but here are some tasks I hope to do before submission They are listed in order of priority and how easy to finish and I may have missed some tasks that might be useful This serves as a simple TODO for me and also hopefully helps people reviewing my code, my thought process and how I split work.

-1. Split display of GET results into own card like widget
-2. Add button to easily add voucher to queried clients
+## Potential TODOs

-3. Simpler date format entry
+* Simpler date format entry
-4. Validation of fields to reduce invalid values
+* Validation of fields to reduce invalid values
-5. Button to swap between the POST and GET functionalities
+* Button to swap between the POST and GET functionalities